Quartz clocks and watches

 pendulum of a certain length always takes the same time to swing back

-and forth—no matter how heavy it is or how big a swing it makes.
+and forth, no matter how heavy it is or how big a swing it makes.
 He

-worked this out by watching a huge lamp swinging on a chain from the
+figured this out by watching a huge lamp swinging on a chain from the

-ceiling of Pisa Cathedral in Italy, and using his pulse to time it as
+in Italy, and using his pulse to time it as it moved

 back and forth.
 In a clock, the pendulum's job is to regulate the speed